Let’s face it: International expansion is both a blessing and a curse.

 It offers a ton of opportunities, of course.
 Increased revenue.
 An expanded labor pool.
 Being an early mover in your industry.
 Diversification.
 Global expansion lets you pursue an aggressive growth strategy via a number of different paths and sets you up to best your competitors.

-But there’s a downside, too.
+But there can be a downside, too.
 The international expansion process can be cumbersome, even sluggish.
 It requires mastering often byzantine local laws and regulations, not to mention managing an unending number of tactical decisions, each of which can determine your success or failure.

 Examples abound of companies that have succeeded wildly when expanding into markets X and Y but fell flat when they moved into Z. China is notoriously challenging and has stumped market leaders from Google and Amazon to Nike and Uber.
 Another example is Starbucks, which failed spectacularly in coffee-loving Australia.